Safety Committees

 - Meeting Schedule

 The remaining RSAC members are the Reactor Health Physicist and a member from the Office of Radiation Safety within Environmental Health and Safety, who serve as permanent members.
 An additional member may represent an outside nuclear related agency.
 At the discretion of the RSAC, specialist(s) from other universities and outside establishments may be invited to assist in its appraisals.
-Appointments to the Committee are made by the university through the Office of the Vice Chancellor for Finance and Administration and the Executive Vice Chancellor and Provost.
+Appointments to the Committee are made by the university through the Executive Vice Chancellor and Provost, and the Senior Associate Vice Chancellor for Finance and Administration.

 Responsibilities of the RSAC include the following: